delta-io/delta-examples/README.md

 # delta-examples

-This repo provides working code for the examples covered in the [Delta Lake documentation](https://docs.delta.io/latest/index.html).

-It also provides notebooks for the PySpark Delta Lake examples.
+This repo provides working code notebooks so you can execute code like the [Delta Lake documentation](https://docs.delta.io/latest/index.html) with Scala Spark and PySpark on your local machine.
+It also provides [delta-rs](https://github.com/delta-io/delta-rs) examples.

+Running Delta commands on your local machine and studying the files that are created is a great way to learn about how Delta Lake works.

-## Machine setup
+## PySpark setup

-* Install Java if you haven't already.
-SDKMAN works well for managing multiple Java versions, [as described in this blog post](https://mungingdata.com/java/sdkman-multiple-versions-java-sbt-scala/).
+You can install PySpark and Delta Lake by creating the `mr-delta` conda environment.

-* Create a conda environment with compatible PySpark & Delta Lake versions.
-For example PySpark 3.2.0 is compatible with Delta Lake 1.2.1.
-You can use [this environment](https://github.com/MrPowers/delta-examples/blob/master/envs/mr-delta.yml) by running `conda env create -f envs/mr-delta.yml`.
+Create the environment with this command: `conda env create -f envs/mr-delta.yml`.

-* Activate the environment with `conda activate mr-delta`.
+Activate the environment with this command: `conda activate mr-delta`.

-* Open the notebooks with Jupyter Lab by running `jupyter lab`.
+Then you can run `jupyter lab` and execute all the PySpark notebooks.

+## delta-rs setup (Python bindings)

-You can easily run the commands in the Jupyter Notebooks to execute the Delta example computations on your machine.
+You can run the delta-rs notebooks that use the Python bindings by creating the `mr-delta-rs` conda environment.

+Create the environment with this command: `conda env create -f envs/mr-delta-rs.yml`.

+Activate the environment with this command: `conda activate mr-delta-rs`.

+## Scala setup

+TODO: Figure out how to use Courier and add.

 ## [Create a table](https://docs.delta.io/latest/quick-start.html#create-a-table) and [read data](https://docs.delta.io/latest/quick-start.html#read-data)